MLT-0x539/ShellDetect/TO-DO-LIST.md

 - [x] write automated installation scripts
 - [x] write PHP script for automated setup + execution of python script and bash script
 - [ ] expand upon regex in PHP and Python scripts for detection of function names
-- [ ] write script that perfo0rms analysis of favicon.ico to detect hidden webshells
+- [ ] write script that performs analysis of favicon.ico to detect hidden webshells
 - [ ] write script that performs analysis of .htaccess to detect hidden webshells
 - [ ] write script that performs analysis of robots.txt to detect hidden webshells
 - [ ] add support for deep packet analysis of all outbound HTTP traffic